Towards Compositional Adversarial Robustness: Generalizing Adversarial Training to Composite Semantic Perturbations: Experiments

-\paragraph{Current Adversarial Robustness Assessments May Not Be Comprehensive.} To gain more insights, we compare the rankings of the top ten models on RobustBench (CIFAR-10, $\ell_{\infty}$) \cite{croce2021robustbench}.
-We found that rankings between Auto-Attack and CAA have a low correlation, suggesting that only considering perturbations in $\ell_{p}$-ball for robustness evaluation could be biased and incomplete.
-Furthermore, the Spearman’s rank correlation coefficient between Auto-Attack and CAA (rand. \& sched.) are as follows: 0.16 (rand. \emph{vs.} sched.) for semantic attacks, and 0.36 (rand. \emph{vs.} Auto) and 0.38 (sched. \emph{vs.} Auto) for full attacks. \paragraph{Visualization of Loss Landscape.} To better understand why GAT leads to great improvement, we visualize the loss landscape of a single semantic attack under three different models (see Fig.~\ref{fig:loss_singles}), including standardly trained ResNet50 (Normal$^{\dagger}$), ResNet50 with $\ell_{\infty}$-robust (Madry$_{\infty}^{\dagger}$), and our proposed GAT (\textit{GAT-f}$^{\dagger}$).
-We visualize the cross entropy loss of selected samples for each model and sweep over the semantic perturbation space in the designated interval.
-We empirically observe that across five different single semantic attacks, GAT can result in much smoother, flatter, and lower curves (green) compared to the other models.
+\paragraph{Inadequacies of Current Adversarial Robustness Assessments.} Existing methods for evaluating adversarial robustness, which only considers perturbations in $\ell_{p}$-ball, may be incomplete and biased.
+To investigate this issue, we compared the rankings of the top ten models on the RobustBench dataset (CIFAR-10, $\ell_{\infty}$) \cite{croce2021robustbench}.
+We found that the rankings between Auto-Attack and CAA had a low correlation, suggesting the need for more comprehensive assessments.
+Specifically, we computed the Spearman’s rank correlation coefficient between Auto-Attack and CAA (rand. \& sched.) for semantic and full attacks, which yielded values of 0.16 (rand. \emph{vs.} sched.) and 0.36 (rand. \emph{vs.} Auto) and 0.38 (sched. \emph{vs.} Auto), respectively.
+These findings underscore the importance of developing new methods that can more accurately evaluate adversarial robustness.

+\paragraph{Visualization of Loss Landscape.} To gain a deeper understanding of why our proposed approach leads to significant improvements in adversarial robustness, we visualized the loss landscape of a single semantic attack under three different models: standardly trained ResNet50 (Normal$^{\dagger}$), ResNet50 with $\ell_{\infty}$-robust training (Madry$_{\infty}^{\dagger}$), and our proposed GAT approach (\textit{GAT-f}$^{\dagger}$), see Fig. \ref{fig:loss_singles}.
+We plotted the cross-entropy loss of selected samples for each model, sweeping over the semantic perturbation space within a designated interval.
+We empirically observe that across five different single semantic attacks, the curves (green) generated by GAT were much smoother, flatter, and lower than those produced by the other models.
 We believe that this phenomenon sheds light on the effectiveness of our proposed approach, which can indeed train a model robust to the composite adversarial perturbations.